 Manchia spoke positively of staff suggested changes which were incorporated into the plan prior to the DRP presentation, He noted staff suggested more separation between the proposed two towers on the John Street footage of the site and the proposed single tower on the east side.
 This created a “view corridor” on the site, which Manchia stated would provide for escarpment sightlines.

-One of the interesting features of the slight is the significant differences in elevation at St. Joseph’s Drive compared to Charlton Avenue: at its greatest, the difference in height on the 2.1 acre site.
+One of the interesting features of the slight is the significant differences in elevation at St. Joseph’s Drive compared to Charlton Avenue.

 Interaction with Woolverton Park to the east.